AGIBOT Humanoid Robots: Price, Specs & Where to Buy (2026)

 Who Is AGIBOT?
 Company Overview

-AGIBOT (officially AGIBOT Innovation Shanghai Technology Co., Ltd., also known as Zhiyuan Robotics) is a Shanghai-based robotics company founded in February 2023 by former Huawei engineers Deng Taihua (CEO) and Peng Zhihui (CTO).
+AGIBOT (officially AGIBOT Innovation Shanghai Technology Co., Ltd., also known as Zhiyuan Robotics) is a Shanghai-based robotics company founded in February 2023 by former Huawei engineers Deng Taihua (CEO) and Peng Zhihui (CTO/President).
 Peng previously gained a following on Chinese social media for personal projects including a robotic arm inspired by Iron Man and a self-driving bicycle, and joined Huawei in 2020 as part of the company's "Top Minds" program.

 AGIBOT Timeline: Key Milestones